Quick Summary

 1. Impeachment for Serious Wrongdoing

-The most serious reason is Impeachment of President of India, which occurs when the President is accused of violating the Constitution.
+The most serious reason is the Impeachment of President of India, which occurs when the President is accused of violating the Constitution.
 While the Constitution itself doesn’t define “violation,” it’s understood to encompass grave offenses like:

-Initiating impeachment of President of India requires a significant effort.
+Initiating the impeachment of President of India requires a significant effort.
 One-fourth of the members of either house of Parliament must sign a formal accusation.
 After a 14-day notice, the other house investigates the charges.
 If both houses, by a special two-thirds majority, approve the charges, the President is removed from office.

 2. Natural Causes